 The University holds early registration for the upcoming semester for currently enrolled students.
-Early registration for the Spring Semester will be the first two weeks of October.
-Early registration for the Fall Semester will be the first two weeks of March.
+Early registration for the Spring Semester is during October, and early registration for the Fall Semester is during March.
 Students who have not met with their academic advisor will not be permitted to register for courses.
-Students who fail to register by the deadline or make changes to their registration after the deadline will be assessed an add/drop fee.